njhurst02/iADD-Mesa-Binary-Package/README.md

 ```
 plot_Hertzsprung_Russel(logs1, logs2, binary_history, fps, observers, PM):
 ```
 Observers is a boolean; set to True, it will slightly modify the HR diagram to include spectral classes and a gradiented colorbar at the bottom.
+Because this has to be generated for every frame, making an observers HR diagram can take a few minutes.

 ```
 plot_Abundances(logs1, logs2, fps, threshold, PM):